 Ashland, Montana is located along U.S. Highway 212—the shortest route between the Black Hills and Yellowstone National Park.
 Nestled between the Cheyenne Indian Reservation to the west and the Custer National Forest to the east, it is located along the Tongue River and is an ideal spot to take a break if you’re driving along 212.

 The Ashland post office was established in 1886 and the town may have been named for the abundance of ash trees in the area.
-Ashland is cattle country and is also the headquarters for one ranger district of the Custer National Forest.
+Ashland is a cattle country and is also the headquarters for one ranger district of the Custer National Forest.

 The Cheyenne Indian Reservation was created in 1884 and encompassed Ashland.